franioli/metashape_monte_carlo/README.md

-# Metashape scripts
+# Metashapelib

-Sandbox for metashape scripts.
+A library for extending Metashape functionalities.

 ## Use Metashape as external module